snowflav-goob/Archipelago/worlds/pokemon_crystal/phone_data.md

 ## Technical Guidelines
 - Every phone call can only be a max of 1024 bytes (1kib).
 This will be assured via unit test.
 Just be aware there is a limit.
 - A line is max X characters long.
 This will be assured via unit test.
 Just be aware of the limit when writing it.
 - We cannot add new callers.
-[All available callers can be found here.](https://github.com/gerbiljames/Archipelago-Crystal/blob/2499f228aefadeb49b627f0e90a2f0a338277d26/worlds/pokemon_crystal/phone_data.py#L39-L49)
+[All available callers can be found here.](https://github.com/gerbiljames/Archipelago-Crystal/blob/2499f228aefadeb49b627f0e90a2f0a338277d26/worlds/pokemon_crystal/phone_data.py#L39-L49) Use None / Withheld / Out of Area / at your discretion
 - The "commands" you can use (variables, etc.) [can be found here with explanations.](https://github.com/gerbiljames/Archipelago-Crystal/blob/2499f228aefadeb49b627f0e90a2f0a338277d26/worlds/pokemon_crystal/phone_data.py#L51-L60)

 ## Content Guidelines